macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 Install noteskins in ~/.stepmania-5.0/NoteSkins/

-(noteskins for Stepmania 5.1 will go in ~/.stepmania-5.0/NewSkins/)
+(noteskins for Stepmania 5.1 also go in ~/.stepmania-5.0/NoteSkins/)

 Preferences are in ~/.stepmania-5.0/Save/Preferences.ini